Alienturnedhuman/PearPlanner/CONTRIBUTING.md

 ## Before Your First Pull Request

-There are a few items which **must** becompleted **before** you can participate in the RaiderPlanner project.
+There are a few items which **must** be completed **before** you can participate in the RaiderPlanner project.
 Here is an itemized list (a bit more on each item follows the list):

  * Install and configure the [development toolchain](TOOLCHAIN.md)
  * Join the [RaiderPlanner Slack team](https://raiderplanner.slack.com)